 African Shared Values- African Union Commission

-From 2010 to 2013, CFSC Consortium worked with the African Union Commission to research dominant attitudes among Africans (pan-Africa) on shared values for the continent.
+From 2010 to 2013, Communication for Social Change Consortium (CFSC) worked with the African Union Commission to research dominant attitudes among Africans (pan-Africa) on shared values for the continent.
 The Consortium, contracted by GIZ, supported the Department of Political Affairs and the Department of Social Affairs of the AUC, to create and manage African Shared Values continental advocacy effort.

 Evaluation Process of the AIDS communication programming (Zambia) – Soul City Institute